Samuel C. Damon: Early life

 Samuel Chenery Damon, son of Colonel Samuel Damon and Alony Chenery, was born in Holden, Massachusetts on February 15, 1815.

 He graduated from Amherst College in 1836, studied at Princeton Theological Seminary in 1838–39, and graduated from Andover Theological Seminary in 1841.
 Before studying for the ministry, he was for a year principal of the academy at Salisbury, Connecticut, and while in the divinity school was tutor in a private family in Burlington, New Jersey.

-He married Julia Sherman Mills (1817–1890) in Natick, Massachusetts on October 6, 1841, with whom he had five sons.
-She was daughter of Samuel John Mills (1783–1818), a minister who took part in the Haystack Prayer Meeting which led to forming the American Board of Commissioners for Foreign Missions.
+He married Julia Sherman Mills (1817–1890) in Natick, Massachusetts, on October 6, 1841; they had five sons.
+She was the daughter of Samuel John Mills (1783–1818), a minister who took part in the Haystack Prayer Meeting which led to forming the American Board of Commissioners for Foreign Missions.

 Ministry

 Damon was preparing to go to India as a missionary and was studying the Tamil language for that purpose, when an urgent call came for a seaman's chaplain at the port of Honolulu in the Hawaiian islands.
 He was ordained to the Congregational ministry on September 15, 1841, and he decided to accept the position at Honolulu.

 He began his work there October 19, 1842, under the auspices of the American Seaman's Friend Society.
 At the time around one hundred and fifty whaling vessels entered the port every year.

-Damon's own statement was: "From 1842 to 1867, at the lowest estimate six thousand seamen annually entered the port.
+Damon said, "From 1842 to 1867, at the lowest estimate six thousand seamen annually entered the port.
 During these twenty-five years my labors were abundant and sometimes, beyond my strength."

 Damon was the editor of The Friend from 1843 to 1884.

-For 42 years he was the pastor of "Bethel Church" from 1841 to 1882.
-He preached there every Sunday, not only to sailors but also to merchants, sea captains and many others who were drawn to this well known place of worship.
+For 42 years he was the pastor of Bethel Church, from 1841 to 1882.
+He preached there every Sunday, not only to sailors but also to merchants, sea captains and many others who were drawn to this place of worship.
 He was an able speaker and was constantly in demand on public occasions.

 In 1855 he founded the Honolulu Sailor's Home and held services for sailors who died without family to be buried in the Oahu Cemetery.

 He was the editor and publisher of The Friend, a monthly newspaper for seamen which included news from both American and English newspapers as well as announcements of upcoming events, reprints of sermons, poetry, local news, editorials, ship arrivals and departures and a listing of marriages and deaths.
 He published between a half million and a million copies of The Friend, most of which he personally distributed.